 The film simulators are my favorite part.

-Honestly, I don’t really think you even need to shoot RAW with this camera.
+I don’t think you even need to shoot RAW with this camera.
 You have several profiles to pick from.
 Just go for it.
-The camera is great with exposure and all you’ll need in post is maybe a little contrast.
-Plus the RAW files are 35MB for some strange reason.
-Seems excessively large for a 16MP camera.
+The camera is great with exposure; all you’ll need in a post is a little contrast.

-I’ll have more samples when I actually get a full day with the camera.
-So bare with me.
+I’ll have more samples after a full day with the camera.
+So bear with me.

 Film Simulator Samples

-These are taken RAW and the profiles are added in Lightroom.
-No contrast or any other post processing added.
+These were taken in RAW, and the profiles were added to Lightroom.
+No contract or other post-processing was added.

 VELVIA